bazurbat/jagen/doc/Source.md

 seldom worked on to allow making commits and pushing from the working directory the same way as when using Git manually.

+If neither rev nor tag nor bookmark nor branch is specified then no corresponding parameter will be passed to SCM command invocation.
+The SCM tool will choose it's own default.
+For Git this means that the "master" branch will be checked out.
+Additionally, the configuration will be set to update only "master" branch for shallow repositories or all branches for normal (not shallow) repositories during fetch the same way as `git clone` command initially does.
+For Hg sources the "default" branch will be chosen.

 As a safety measure, during the update stage or with the `jagen source update` command Jagen will refuse to update repositories which have unsaved changes (dirty).
 Clean them or stash the changes to let the update continue.